Ipuch/spartacus-shoulder-kinematic-dataset/README.md

 # todo
 - write a script that is able to recognize isb joint sequences from segment coordinates systems and euler sequence.
 For example: the two segement coordinates system are not isb, and nor the sequence, but when segment coordinates system is flipped to isb, the joint sequence is isb.
+- Withdraw the red into comments
+- Yoshida, maybe a mix of sagittal and scapular elevation
+- Dal Maso to thoraco-humeral rythm.

 # Table of Contents
 [The dataset columns](#The-dataset-columns)